 One great part about visiting Alaska to see the northern lights is that U.S. citizens don’t need a passport… No immigration, no customs!
 Another great part is that there are many tour operators offering aurora tours in Alaska – you’ve got a lot of options.
 Here are some of the ones that stand out:

 - The Alaska Railroad offers the Aurora Winter train.
-This is a fantastic way to see Alaska and visit some of the spots in this guide where the aurora viewing opportunities are ideal.
+This is a fantastic way to see Alaska and visit some of the spots in this guide where the aurora viewing opportunities are ideal – but you won’t see the aurora from the train, just to clear up any confusion.

 - Northern Alaska Tour Company offers several aurora tours, including several overnight tours of varying length, a fly-drive tour (including a visit to Coldfeet), and a ‘day’ tour that ends at 1:00 am (naturally!).

 - Iniakuk Lake Wilderness Lodge is the ultimate getaway for a multi-day winter experience.
 You’ll learn dog sledding by day and chase the aurora by night.
 This is a bucket list trip with most options starting above $5,000.

 - Salmon Berry Travel & Tours has lots of options too.
-From a full day Chena Hot Springs/northern lights tour to a 10-day Iditarod/Denali/northern lights tour… They offer something for everyone!
+From six-day Fairbanks tour from Anchorage to a 10-day Iditarod/Denali/northern lights tour… They offer something for everyone!

 - 1st Alaska Outdoor School has good budget-friendly aurora tour options, ranging from $99-$275 per person.